thortle/AI-media-sorter/README.md

 - Close other applications
 - Use smaller batch sizes with `--max-files`

-**Poor matching:**
+**Too many matches:**
-- Try more specific prompts
+- Use more specific prompts
-- Use dry-run to test prompts
+- Use dry-run to test prompts first
-- Check logs for confidence scores
+- Check logs for matched keywords